Please be patient while the images are loading - it is worth the wait ...

 Update: January 2016

 Following a visit to the British Library, I have managed to obtain a copy of the original patent application No. 17068, which reveals some interesting facts about the functionality of this beer engine.
 It also confirms Joseph Corney as its originator.
 At the time he was living at 3 Burmah Street, Battinson Road, Halifax, and his stated occupation was locksmith.
-The Victorian terrace he inhabited still stands (see below).
+The Victorian back-to-back terrace he inhabited still stands (see below).

 The application was entitled: "Improvements in Apparatus for Returning the Overflow of Beer, Porter, or other Liquids from the Pump-trough to the Barrel".
 He states: "The object of my invention is to utilize the overflow of beer, porter or other liquids, which accumulate in the troughs of beer pumps, by returning it to any barrel required".
 It was registered on 29th October 1889, and accepted on 11th October 1890.